RecklessSoftwareGuy/RecklessSoftwareGuy/README.md

 - I'm in my first semester of Computer Science Engineering

 ### I'm Currently:
-- ~Learning Python frameworks: Tensorflow, Flutter~
+- Learning Python frameworks: Matplotlib, Tensorflow
-- ~Practicing Javascript~
-- ~Procrastinating Learning Golang~
-- Studying for Mid-Sems

-### Projects I'm currently/going to work on:
+### Projects I'm currently working on:
-- Linear Progression
+- Machine learning through Linear Progression
-- Media Player (fancy kind) - flutter

 ### A Fun Fact:
-- The King of Hearts is the only King in a deck of cards without a moustache.
+-  Leatherback sea turtles have existed in their current form since the age of the dinosaurs!